Why and when to apply for vacation schemes in law firms

 - Get involved in university clubs and societies.
 Recruiters will look for positions of responsibility, interests and activities in your application as evidence of an ability to juggle priorities and a rounded personality.
 They want to recruit future trainee solicitors who have something to talk about with clients rather than simply a legal brain.

-Things to do during the Christmas break and spring term to help get you a vacation scheme
+Things to do during the winter break and spring term to help get you a vacation scheme

 - Apply for summer vacation placements – and apply early as many firms offer places on vacation schemes before their deadline has closed.
-The most popular closing date is 31 January (apart from a few magic circle firms, who want to hear from you by 15 January).
+The most popular closing date is 31 January, although some firms want to hear from you earlier.
 If you miss that, a few firms accept applications in February and March.
 See our list of vacation scheme deadlines article listed below.

 - Investigate the possibility of attending open days – they are another opportunity to show your commitment to law.
 Don’t write them off as a poor relation to vacations schemes: they’re not.

-- Sign up to recruiter events on campus, such as the TARGETjobs Law How to Get Hired events in January, February and March.
+- Sign up to recruiter events on campus and then list them on your CV.
 These events are an excellent chance to network with recruiters and glean their best advice.